StevenBlack/ghosts/README.md

 # ghosts

 `ghosts` is a utility to evaluate, compare, and format hosts files.
+It's written in [Go](https://golang.org/).

 Here is what it does: